suzannejmatthews/suzannejmatthews.github.io/_posts/2018-07-18-pi-image-instructions.markdown

 phase.
 You will also need a laptop with an SD card slot, or an SD card to USB reader.

-1. I first use SD Card Formatter first to get rid of anything that could be on the microSD card to begin with.
+1. I first use [SD Card Formatter][sdformatter] first to get rid of anything that could be on the microSD card to begin with.
 2. Next, download the latest copy of Raspbian.
 The one I've downloaded and used for this tutorial is Raspbian stretch.
-3. Use Win32DiskImager or something similar to "burn" the downloaded image onto your Raspberry Pi.
+3. Use [Win32DiskImager][win32] or something similar to "burn" the downloaded image onto your Raspberry Pi.

 Once you complete these three steps, you will be in good shape to start the